At this period, when I was still a youth of about

 build a great many pigeons, the desire came upon me to

-employ against them my fowling-piece: and in order to
+employ against them my fowling-piece:

 avoid intercourse with anyone, being afraid of the plague,